-Limited Capacity seats available
+Limited Capacity filling up

 Alex Brown and Jeff Sutherland will outline an object-oriented model for scaling Scrum across the entire business enterprise.
 A modular approach allows the system to function using different specific solutions for each module, which enables this approach to work successfully across a broad range of contexts unlike “tightly coupled” solutions.

 There is tremendous interest today in how to scale Scrum across a complete enterprise.
 However, much of the thinking thus far on scaling Agile principles has focused on very proscriptive answers.
 They work well in one organizational context, but struggle in others.
 A universal enterprise framework must allow the organization to incrementally inspect and adapt it’s own structure without causing system-wide consequences.